- Many users reported getting the ERR_CERT_SYMANTEC_LEGACY error when trying to open a web page in Chrome.

 1. Check Windows 10’s date and time settings

-- Does the date and time there look a little off?
-If so, press the Windows key + S keyboard shortcut.
+- Press the Windows key + S keyboard shortcut.

 - Enter the keyword date in the search utility.

-- Select Date & time settings to open Settings as shown directly below.
+- Select Date & time settings to open Settings.

 - Turn on the Set the time automatically option if that setting is off.